pontazaricardo/DBMS_Parser_Insert/README.md

 }
 ```
 This function creates an instance of a *DataTable*, and creates, given the list of column names and types, the table, returning a **True** if it is successful or **False** otherwise.

+### Insert

+The code for this function is the following: